dominicjbroadbent/dominicjbroadbent.github.io/_pages/about.md

 My research has focused on *distribution compression*, developing methods that replace large datasets with smaller, representative sets while preserving their key statistical properties.
 In particular, I study kernel-based approaches in *Reproducing Kernel Hilbert Spaces* (RKHS), where we have extended compression beyond unlabelled (marginal) distributions to joint and conditional distributions, and further to dimensionality reduction.
 More broadly, I am interested in approaches that enable large-scale machine learning while reducing the *financial, environmental, and computational* costs of modern artificial intelligence.

-When I am not doing research, I enjoy reading (currently working my way through the Dark Tower) and playing games (thorougly addicted to Total War).
+When I am not doing research, I enjoy reading (currently working my way through the Dark Tower series) and playing games (thoroughly addicted to Total War).
 I also enjoy outdoor sports such as bouldering and running.